patrickangeles/redpanda-si-demo/README.md

 Create an alias and an S3 bucket for Redpanda

+We need to create a bucket called `redpanda` for use by Redpanda Shadow Indexing.
+To do this, we use `mc`, but first we need to set up `mc` with an alias to that it can access our Docker based MinIO S3 endpoint.

 ```bash
 mc alias set local http://localhost:9000 minio minio123
 mc mb local/redpanda